svenmalvik/PlaylistGTP/docs/README.md

 ## Conclusion

-By using [Your Extension Name], you agree to the collection and use of information in accordance with this policy.
+By using YouTube Playlist from Copyright Extensions, you agree to the collection and use of information in accordance with this policy.
 We are committed to protecting your privacy and ensuring a positive user experience.